Starting

 We quickly realized that we loved the built-in book cases and window seats and they are now in every building.

-Now we fill the local high school auditorium with enthusiastic parents and grandparents!
+Christmas concerts fill the local high school auditorium with enthusiastic parents and grandparents!
 We’ve been told by some grandmas that it’s the height of their holidays.

 We are always trying to outdo ourselves with each holiday.
 We found the secret to not scaring the kids is to put our costumes on in front of them, so they see the transformation.